heya/bundler/README.md

 ## Versions

+- 1.1.2 &mdash; *Added blacklisted headers that should not be copied by default.*
 - 1.1.1 &mdash; *Refreshed dependencies.*
 - 1.1.0 &mdash; *Switched from `request` to `heya-io-node`!*
 - 1.0.7 &mdash; *Refreshed dependencies.*